3PU/2nd-paw/README.md

 ## UX

-The overall goal of the website is to provide visitors with the ability to donate pet products they no longer need or use or buy pet products at a discounted price, and by that financially support the local cat and dog shelters.
+The overall goal of the website is to provide visitors with the ability to donate pet products they no longer need or use or buy pet products at a discounted price, and by that financially support the local cat and dog shelters in the 2nd Paws network.

 Visitors can also choose to make monetary donations or create a blogpost showing how their pet liked a product purchased through the website.